What Is United Way?

 Why does United Way want to know my birth date and email address?

 United Way of the Virginia Peninsula is taking steps to thank and inform people about the results of their contributions.
-Using your preferred email address helps us to reduce postage and printing costs.
 We want to keep you informed of the good work your donation is doing.
-We ask for your birth date to verify eligibility in our Emerging Leaders Society affinity group.
-In order to track our progress in attracting new donors in this age group.
+We ask for your birth date to verify eligibility in our Emerging Leaders Society membership group.
 All of your information is kept confidential.
 United Way of the Virginia Peninsula does not sell or give away any personal information to outside organizations.

 What cities and counties are served by the United Way of the Virginia Peninsula?

-Currently, we serve Williamsburg, James City County, Newport News, Hampton, York County, Poquoson, Mathews, and Gloucester.
+Currently, we serve Gloucester, Hampton, James City County, Mathews, Newport News, New Kent County, Poquoson, Williamsburg, and York County.

 How can I get involved?